AzizbekHusainov/CompetitiveCyberSurge/02-crypto/encoding.md

 ### Strings Gym
 *A: FLAG = SKY-TVJI-2063*
 Using the strings command, I was able to extract the hidden flag (SKY-TVJI-2063) from steg1.jpg and verify it by viewing the image in hexadecimal using xxd (the same method used in Vim with :%!xxd) and searching the hex dump for the ASCII string.
--Commands:
+- Commands:
-  strings steg1.jpg | grep SKY
+  - strings steg1.jpg | grep SKY
-  xxd steg1.jpg | grep 534b59
+  - xxd steg1.jpg | grep 534b59

 #### Encoding and Decoding side challenge on linux only system:
 Goal of this challenge was to recognize that even though we can delete data on storage device, it can still exist until overwritten.
 Deleting a file removes its filesystem reference, but the underlying data may remain on disk until overwritten, which allows forensic tools like strings to recover readable data from raw devices.
--Main commands used (no one on team had linux system and USB passthrough was unavailable in VM so I “created” a USB): sudo mkfs.ext4 /dev/loop0 sudo mount /dev/loop0 /mnt/fakeusb echo "LINDSEY_USB_TEST" | sudo tee /mnt/fakeusb/secret.txt sudo rm /mnt/fakeusb/secret.txt sudo umount /mnt/fakeusb sudo strings /dev/loop0 | grep LINDSEY_USB_TEST
+-Main commands used (no one on team had linux system and USB passthrough was unavailable in VM so I “created” a USB):
+  - sudo mkfs.ext4 /dev/loop0
+  - sudo mount /dev/loop0 /mnt/fakeusb
+  - echo "LINDSEY_USB_TEST" | sudo tee /mnt/fakeusb/secret.txt
+  - sudo rm /mnt/fakeusb/secret.txt
+  - sudo umount /mnt/fakeusb
+  - sudo strings /dev/loop0 | grep LINDSEY_USB_TEST

 **AI Assistance Disclosure:**